-Medicare's cost-based payments to CAHs (including beneficiary cost sharing) were over \$11 billion in 2019, representing 5 percent of all Medicare inpatient and outpatient payments to hospitals.
-The average Medicare payment per CAH for inpatient and outpatient services was over \$8 million in 2019.
+Medicare's cost-based payments to CAHs (including beneficiary cost sharing) were almost \$12 billion in 2021, representing 6 percent of all Medicare inpatient and outpatient payments to hospitals.
+The average Medicare payment per CAH for acute inpatient, post-acute swing-bed, and outpatient services was over \$8 million in 2021.